The Margarita is a classic Mexican cocktail of tequila, orange liqueur, lime juice and salt.

 However it was created, today margaritas are one of the standard drinks served at Mexican restaurants in the United States.

 Please drink responsibly.
-Waking up not knowing what happened to you, or becoming an alcoholic are not fun.
+Waking up not knowing what happened, or becoming alcoholic are not fun.
+Margarita’s are delicious, but we now know that no amount of alcohol is healthy.
+Digestion converts alcohol into some very toxic poisons.